Deep Localization of Mixed Image Tampering Techniques: Methods Materials

-The framework presented here builds on the Faster RCNN network \cite{7485869}, with two streams instead of one.
-The RGB stream takes an input of all three color channels from the image, making it most efficient for measuring color and lighting changes.
-The JPEG compression stream will have an input of the Error Level Analysis (ELA) \cite{Gunawan2017DevelopmentOP} of the image to provide additional evidence of manipulation.
-This technique is a modification to the bilinear Faster RCNN in \cite{Zhou2018LearningRF}, which used a noise filter as the second stream input; we use ELA instead.
+The Multi-Stream Faster R-CNN framework presented here builds on the Faster RCNN network \cite{7485869} and is a modification of the bilinear Faster RCNN \cite{Zhou2018LearningRF}.
+The JPEG compression stream will have an input of the combined BAG and ELA maps of the image to provide additional features of manipulation as shown in \ref{diagram}.